leviceccato/donnarice.work/README.md

 # Donna Rice's Portfolio

 ✍️ Welcome to the repository of Donna Rice's portfolio website.
-It’s built using Vue & Vite.
+It's built with Vite, Vue and TypeScript.
 Check it the live site at [donnarice.work](https://donnarice.work).

 ## Usage